Our offices, including those in libraries, are open as normal for birth registrations and notice of marriage or civil partnership appointments.

-We are currently experiencing very high levels of demand.
-Appointment availability is updated continuously on our online system, so if there are no appointments available, please do not call us, please continue to check the booking system.
+We're experiencing high levels of demand.
+Appointment availability is updated continuously on our online system, please continue to check this.

 Register a stillbirth